1958 1959 1960 1961 1962 1963 1964 1965 1966 1967 1968 1969 1970

 1973 1974

 MIKE SMITH’S HOT HUNDRED UK HITS 1974 As Glam Rock was beginning to fade in 1974, we saw the first rumblings of the Disco sound from the USA.
 Disco would become the dominant form of music in the second half of the 1970s.
+Also from America, the Philadelphia Soul sound became very popular from acts based in that city, such as the Stylistics, the Three Degrees and Barry White.
 Meanwhile, most of the established acts continued as before, including Elton John, David Bowie, Slade, Status Quo and the Bay City Rollers, the latter of whom began to create the hysteria amongst fans, not seen since the days of the Beatles.
 1973 newcomers David Essex and Leo Sayer consolidated their arrival with more hits in 1974.
 After a gap of four years, 1974 witnessed the return to the charts of Scottish 1960s songbird, Lulu, with a song written and produced by David Bowie.
 British newcomers included bands Mud and the Rubettes.
-From America, the Osmond family continued hitting the charts in various combinations, as did Diana Ross who scored two hits in duet with Marvin Gaye.
+From the States, the Osmond family continued hitting the charts in various combinations, as did Diana Ross who scored two hits in duet with Marvin Gaye.
 The smooth Soul group, the Stylistics put three hits in the British charts, whilst the Doobie Brothers and the Three Degrees began their chart careers in 1974.
 The man who became known as 'the love walrus', Barry White, also started his impressive run of hits in this year.
 Perhaps the most important of all was the arrival of Swedish group Abba, who won the Eurovision Song Contest in 1974, and with a short gap, went on to dominate the British music scene for the rest of the 1970s.
 These are my personal favourite recordings from this particular year, listed in the order in which they entered the UK hit singles chart.
 You may not agree with my choices, but these were UK chart hits* that had plenty of air play on the music radio stations of the day, such as BBC Radio 1, Capital Radio, and Radio Luxembourg. *four songs not a hit in the UK. |

 1 Title: All Of My Life